 Ray Kurzweil’s March to Extend Life

-Ray Kurzweil is betting that if he can use currently available “technology” he can extend his life long enough for the future merger of nanotechnology and artificial intelligence to extend life, perhaps forever.
+Ray Kurzweil is betting he can use currently available “technology” to extend his life long enough for the future merger of nanotechnology and artificial intelligence to extend life, perhaps forever.

 IF YOU haven’t heard of him, but are interested in life extension, then you need to know about author, inventor and futurist, Ray Kurzweil.

 Although the man is well known for his inventions, books and promoting the Singularity concept, what I wish to explore here is his efforts to live longer.
 I’ll rely heavily on a New Scientist article called, Ray Kurzweil: Building 3 bridges to immortality, written by Robert Adler.
 (Note: you have to create an account at New Scientist to read the article, so if you don’t wish to do that, try this blog post for the full repost.)

 Here’s Ray’s bottom line (paraphrased from the above referenced article):

 The exponential growth of artificial intelligence, biotechnology and nanotechnology means that before 2050 one’s brain (including consciousness and identity) will be able to be copied and uploaded into a non-biological substrate.

 To live long enough for this moment of potential immortality, one must “surf the accelerating high-tech tsunami long enough to transcend biology and achieve the dream of immortality.”

 So, what does this mean, exactly?